HackerN64/F3DEX3/README.md

 ### Obscure semantic differences from F3DEX2 that should never matter in practice

-- `SPLoadUcode*` will corrupt RSP texture state previously set with `SPTexture`.
-  (In F3DEX2, it would be set to all zeros--texture disabled--after returning from the other microcode, but in F3DEX3 it is set to garbage data.)
-After returning from the other microcode but before drawing anything else, you must execute `SPTexture` again.
-Normally, `SPTexture` is executed as part of every material, so its state would not be relied on across microcode changes.
+- `SPLoadUcode*` corrupts the current M inverse transpose matrix state.
+If using `G_NORMALS_MODE_FAST`, this doesn't matter.
+If using `G_NORMALS_MODE_AUTO`, you must send the M matrix to the RSP again after returning to F3DEX3 from the other microcode (which would normally be done anyway when starting to draw the next object).
+If using `G_NORMALS_MODE_MANUAL`, you must send the updated M inverse transpose matrix to the RSP after returning to F3DEX3 from the other microcode (which would normally be done anyway when starting to draw the next object).
 - Changing fog settings--i.e. enabling or disabling `G_FOG` in the geometry mode or executing `SPFogFactor` or `SPFogPosition`--between loading verts and drawing tris with those verts will lead to incorrect fog values for those